-Small firms typically hire clerks for year round employment because they need work done which does not require full time professionals or support staff.
+Small firms typically hire clerks for year-round employment because they need work done which does not require full-time professionals or support staff.
 "Law clerks" as they are generally called, are usually paid hourly wages comparable to those of undergraduate positions and an educational program is not arranged for you.
-You may be the firm's only clerk and will likely need to be more proactive during your experience (i.e. suggesting opportunities to attend client meetings or go to court).
+You may be the firm's only clerk and will likely need to be more proactive during your experience (i.e., suggesting opportunities to attend client meetings or go to court).
 The partner(s) may let you know that, regardless of your performance, they cannot afford to offer you a permanent position following graduation.

 So why would a law student want to clerk in a small firm?
-First, there are many more opportunities at smaller firms; there are fewer than 400 firms of over 100 attorneys and just over 200 accredited law schools with qualified students.
-Some of these firms do hire first-year students as a jump start on their campus public relations and to "home grow" their associates, but they are rare and the competition is severe.
+First, there are many more opportunities at smaller firms.
+Some of these firms do hire first-year students as a jump start on their campus public relations and to "home grow" their associates, but they are rare, and the competition is severe.
 Second, the smaller the firm, the fewer the layers of organization and the more opportunities you will have to observe and interact with senior partners.
 The work is not usually as complex and protracted, which will give you a much better overall picture of how cases, transactional matters, and clients are managed.
 In litigation, smaller cases are more likely to go through the discovery process, motion practice, and to trial.
 One of the most exciting experiences for a law student at a small firm is to be able to contribute to preparation for a trial, by preparing witnesses, drafting jury instructions, and "sitting at the table".